NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Adversarial risk across the full pipeline

 Aquin surfaces all of it in a single continuous session.
 The data inspection system catches adversarial content before it enters the training loop.
-The model inspector's security panel runs red team probes across six attack vectors and scans weight tensors for trojan signatures.
+The model inspector's security panel runs red teaming probes across six attack vectors and scans weight tensors for trojan signatures.
 The training monitor compares attack surface between model versions in the same interface where you watch loss and gradient dynamics.
-This article covers the full security stack: what each layer detects, how the signals work, and how findings in one layer point toward investigation in the next.

 Run this on your own model and dataset